Dodge Dart: Epilogue

 The Dodge Dart was sold alongside its replacement for part of the 1976 model year before it was discontinued in the U.S. and Canadian markets.
 Over its original 13-year production run, the Dart earned a good reputation.
 "The Dart was one of the most successful compact cars ever introduced in the American automobile marketplace," according to R. D. McLaughlin, then vice president of Chrysler's Automotive sales division, "It enjoys a strong owner loyalty and is a car that has established a reputation for reliability and value... these are [some] reasons why we will continue to market the Dart while introducing the new compact Aspen."

-The A-body Dart was replaced by the F-body Dodge Aspen in late spring of 1976.
-The compact car segment was expanded with the Omni for Dodge to compete in a rapidly changing automobile market.
-These were replaced by the smaller front-wheel-drive Aries, as well as several captive import models.
-Dodge's economy car segment was then filled by the Shadow and the Spirit (unrelated to the AMC Spirit), which themselves were replaced by the Neon.
+The A-body Dart was replaced by the F-body Dodge Aspen in late spring of 1976, alongside the somewhat larger M-body Dodge Diplomat (which was seen as a high end mid-size car or even a low end full-size car that was positioned between the Aspen and St. Regis).
+Nevertheless, as these cars were considerably too large for the compact car market, that segment would be occupied by the Omni for Dodge to compete in a rapidly changing automobile market.
+The Aspen was replaced in 1980 by the Dodge Aries and the Dodge 400 in 1982.
+These models would then be succeeded by the Dodge Spirit and later by the Stratus and Avenger sedans.
+The Diplomat would be produced until 1989 when it was replaced by the full-size Monaco and then the Intrepid.
+The Intrepid was then replaced by the Dodge Charger sedan.
 After 35 years, the Dodge Dart (PF) was resurrected for the 2013 model year as a nameplate in the domestic market to replace the Caliber as Dodge's compact passenger car.